Pylons-tech/pylons_dart_sdk/README.md

     PylonsWallet.setup(mode: PylonsMode.prod, host: 'example');

     runApp(const MyApp());

 Here host should be same what you put in the

 > android/app/src/main/AndroidManifest.xml:

-Functions supported right now:
-1) Exists
-2) Send message
+> ios/Runner/Info.plist: